srobo/team-emails/SR2024/2023-11-08-virtual-competition-and-mentoring.md

 # Mentoring

 This year, we'd like to offer mentoring support through the year.
-Mentoring support from one of our volunteers can be invaluable in terms of helping understand the kit, rules and competition; in encouraging and pushing your teams; and as enthusiastic role models.
+Mentoring support from one of our volunteers can be invaluable in terms of helping understand the kit, rules and competition; in encouraging and pushing your team; and as enthusiastic role models.

 Please fill out the form below to register an interest in mentoring.
 While we can't guarantee regular support, we'll do our best to match you with a volunteer as soon as we're able.

 https://forms.gle/V831FNHaMLC4h4pVA

 We would also like one of your students to post a short report in your team's Discord channel after they meet so we are better able to offer help.
-If you/your teams are not yet in [Discord](https://studentrobotics.org/docs/tutorials/discord.html) and you need help, please let us know.
+If you or your team are not yet in [Discord](https://studentrobotics.org/docs/tutorials/discord.html) and you need help, please let us know.

 # Rules amendments